axelarnetwork/axelar-dapp-starter-kit/README.md

 -   Solidity contract templates (`contract_templates` directory)
 -   a web interface (`web` directory)

-Once ready, you can use this repo to deploy your contracts to testnet and mainnet.
+Once ready, you can use this repo to deploy your contracts to testnet.

-**Note:** In addition, we have a full suite of examples for various use cases [here](https://github.com/axelarnetwork/axelar-local-gmp-examples), for additional inspiration.

 ## One-time setup